 The respondents were initially asked to identify the factors they believe contribute to enhancing research productivity within the educational system.
 The factors that emerged from their responses can be categorized seven (7) factors namely: availability of grants and financial resources to support research activities; access to state-of-the-art labs, libraries, and research spaces; provision of rewards or recognition for research achievements; opportunities for attending conferences, workshops, and gaining advanced knowledge in their field; clear goals for research output tied to career progression and personal aspirations; integration of research responsibilities as a core component of faculty roles and expectations; and access to modern software, hardware, and other technological aids essential for research.
 From the factors that were laid out, main themes were emerged.

 Table 1.
-Factor 1: Availability of grants and financial resources to support research activities.
+Factor 1- Availability of grants and financial resources to support research activities